gfx-rs/gfx/README.md

 ## gfx-rs
 `gfx` is a high-performance, bindless graphics API for the Rust programming language.
 It aims to be the default API for Rust graphics: for one-off applications, or higher level libraries or engines.

+### Under Construction

+gfx-rs is undergoing severe changes now with transition to the new [low-level core](http://gfx-rs.github.io/2017/07/24/low-level.html).
+All the following sections apply to the `pre-ll` branch and will be outdated soon.
+The new development focus is on zero-cost low-level abstraction of current-gen graphics APIs, such as Vulkan, D3D12, and Metal.

+---

 ## Motivation

 - Graphics APIs are mostly designed with C and C++ in mind, and hence are dangerous and error prone, with little static safety guarantees.